luke4u/Term_Prediction/ReadMe.md

 ###  Data storage
 The raw data files are assumed and recommended to be saved in one level above the folder of the scripts.

-## online-learning model for training is available now.
+## Online-learning model for training is available now.
 Instructiion may vary for evaluation and prediction.